 - How should we dress if we are invited to participate in a video/audio chat?

-If you are further along in your relaunch journey, you'll want to develop your “chat strategy” (see tip #8) for the day based on the research you'll conduct leading up to the conference on the organizations you're interested in.
+If you are further along in your relaunch journey, you'll want to develop your “chat strategy” (see tip #8 below) based on researching the organizations you're interested in.

-Tip #8: Prepare for chat strategy for Day 3!
+Tip #8: Prepare chat strategy for Day 3!

-We recommend beginning your research on the organizations you’re interested in speaking with as soon as possible so you can learn about their return to work programs, eligibility requirements, open roles and positions and research the overall industry outlook for insightful commentary you may want to bring up.
-A great starting point is to click on the sponsor’s logos on our May conference page to learn more about each sponsor, or you can even visit the booths that the sponsors have set up for the Networking day by signing in through your iRelaunch account.
+We recommend beginning your research on the organizations you’re interested in speaking with as soon as possible so you can learn about their return to work programs, eligibility requirements, open roles and positions and research the overall industry outlook.
+Start by clicking on the sponsor’s logos on our conference page, or you can visit the booths that the sponsors have set up for the Networking day ahead of time by signing in through your iRelaunch account.